-To enroll a child in school, a parent or guardian must provide a birth certificate, the name and address of the last school the child attended, if any, identification and two proofs of residency.
+To enroll a child in school, a parent or guardian must provide a birth certificate, the name and address of the last school the child attended, if any, photo identification and two proofs of residency.
 This information must be presented within 30 days of enrollment.
+While you may enroll your student at any FWCS school, there are many benefits to enrolling at FACE, including medical screenings, immunizations and wrap-around services that make it a one stop shop.
 The child's immunization history must also be given.
 A child cannot enroll until the school has this record or an official schedule for the child receiving immunizations.